Canon 1D X Mark II vs Panasonic LX10

 Studio photographers will appreciate that the Canon 1D X Mark II (unlike the LX10) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 So how do things add up?
 Which of the two cameras – the Canon 1D X Mark II or the Panasonic LX10 – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon EOS-1D X Mark II: